Massage Chair vs Massage Therapist

 Whether leaving the house and finding time to schedule a massage is merely inconvenient or actually impossible for you, a massage chair is there when you need it.

-If you suffer from social anxiety, lack transportation, or just don’t feel like being around other people, a massage chair offers you a customized, personalized massage in the comfort of your own home.
+If you suffer from social anxiety, lack transportation, or just do not feel like being around other people, a massage chair offers you a customized, personalized massage in the comfort of your own home.

 Massage chairs provide predictable results every time